oracle-livelabs/oci/oci-email-delivery/approvedsender/approvedsender.md

 ## Introduction

-You must set up an approved sender for each email address you wish to send email from Oracle Cloud.
-In this lab, we will walk through the process of creating an approved sender and the necessary DNS changes to work with Sender Policy Framework(SPF).
-We will then publish the DNS changes from this lab and the next one to our DNS provider.
+You must set up an approved sender for each email address you wish to send email from Oracle Cloud Infrastructure.
+In this lab, you will walk through the process of creating an approved sender and the necessary DNS changes to work with Sender Policy Framework(SPF).
+The final step will be to publish the DNS changes.

 Estimated Time: 10 minutes